 The structure that the monitor is mounted to must withstand the internal pressure of the monitor as well as shear and bending forces due to nozzle reaction.
-Nozzle reaction can be as high as 1050 lbs (480 kg) (1250 gpm at 250 psi).
+See SPECIFICATIONS for reaction force and maximum flow.

 For flanged connections, the use of flat flanges without raised faces is recommended.
 Use a ring gasket as defined in ASME 16.21 or ISO 7483.
-Tighten flange bolts in an alternating sequence as shown below.
-Tighten sequentially each bolt or stud three times to 30%, then 60%, and finally 100% of the specified torque.
-Tighten to a total of 76-80 ft-lb (100-110 N·m).
+Tighten flange bolts in an alternating sequence as shown.
+Tighten sequentially each bolt or stud three times to 30%, then 60%, and finally 100% of the specified torque per flange listed in the table below.